hkamran80/blocklists/README.md

 # Blocklists

 This is a collection of blocklists that I use and maintain.
 Please contribute to these domains by submitting issues or pull requests.

 ## Lists

 | Name     | File                 | Raw                                                                             |
 |----------|----------------------|---------------------------------------------------------------------------------|
 | Smart TV | [File](smart-tv.txt) | [Raw](https://raw.githubusercontent.com/hkamran80/blocklists/main/smart-tv.txt) |

+> [!IMPORTANT]
+> If you have not switched from `smart-tv` (the extensionless version of the
+> blocklist), switch before January 1, 2025.
+The file will be deleted on that
+> date.

 ## License